Bradshaw/spaceshipsin.space/sources/markdown/out/meta/build-process.md

 ### Gulp
 And then there's [Gulp](https://gulpjs.com/).
 Gulp is a system that transforms data.
 In most cases, it reads a bunch of files, and outputs a bunch of files, and does that any time one of the original files changes.
 The best thing I can say about it is that it does what it says on the tin.
 Unfortunately, it's a pain to work with.
 No two plugins share the same way to configure them, error handling is a complete and total mess, and tutorials and documentation are written as though you *already know* what the hell a "Vinyl Stream" is.
-I'm hesitant to share the code for this build system, because I know it's a mess to look at, and part of me is still not sure if that mess is just how you configure a Gulp build process, or if I've committed some terrible sin against modern Javascript frameworks.
+The code for this build system is a mess to look at, and part of me is still not sure if that mess is just how you configure a Gulp build process, or if I've committed some terrible sin against modern Javascript frameworks.
 Either way, it does actually work.
 Now I can write articles such as this one, refresh my browser, and if all looks right, upload the whole shebang with a simple rsync script, lovely.

 <hr>

 If you have any questions about all of this, feel free to [get in touch](/contact.html).
 I'm probably not the best person to talk to about modern web software, but I feel like I've learnt a few things along the way.
-If you have the know-how (or want to use my system), I recommend doing something like this.
+If you have the know-how (or want to use [this system](https://drydock.spaceshipsin.space/gaeel/spaceshipsin-space)), I recommend doing something like this.
 Updating my website is now super easy, and I don't have to fiddle with a CMS or authentication or anything.

 %YAML 1.2